iBroadcastMediaServices/MediaSyncLiteLinux/README.md

 ```

 ## Install
-You can optionall install MediaSync Lite so it's available system-wide:
+You can optionally install MediaSync Lite so it's available system-wide:
 ```bash
 sudo make install
 ```